con-dog/con-dog/README.md

 **con-dog/con-dog** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-## 🔭 I’m currently working on sillynium and blooper. ##
+## I’m currently working on sillynium. ##
-🤡
-**sillynium** comes in 3 flavours:
-  - **sillynium**-*lite* (open source) automates the creation of Selenium Scripts via drawing on a *screenshot* of webpage elements
 - **sillynium** automates the creation of Selenium Scripts via drawing on webpage elements
-  - **sillynium**-*pro* automates the creation of Selenium Scripts by auto fetching webpage elements

-🎬
-  - blooper is a fun up and coming project of mine

-📜
-  - as you can see I enjoy incorporating wordplay into my program names!

 ## 🌱 I’m currently learning:
-- Python: 9 Months
+- Python: 9 Months 👶
-- HTML/CSS/JavaScript: 1 week :D
+- HTML/CSS/JavaScript: 2 weeks
-- Creating Chrome Extensions
+- Creating Chrome Extensions: 2 weeks